pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtoapplycandidates.rst

 How to Apply Candidates
 =======================

-Before you apply candidates, make sure you have done things bellow:
+Before you apply candidates, make sure you have done things below:

 - sync and run pchain
 - have an address and consensus keys